 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, Core, Optane, Pentium, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Intel, Celeron, Core, Optane, and Pentium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
-DisplayPort and the DisplayPort logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.